magento/merchdocs/src/magento-payments/onboarding-payments.md

 To get started using Magento Payments you must complete a few onboarding steps to connect your instance with our payments functionality.

 1. [Connect your Magento instance](#configure-magento-services) to Magento Software as a Service (SaaS) services.
 This only needs to be completed once per Magento instance.
-1. [Enable sandbox testing](#enable-sandbox-testing) (or, alternatively, [enable live payments](#enable-live-payments) if you've tested functionality in another environment) to set up a test PayPal payment processing account.
+1. [Enable sandbox testing](#enable-sandbox-testing) (or, alternatively, proceed to [enabling live payments](#enable-live-payments) if you've tested functionality in another environment) to set up a test PayPal payment processing account.
 1. [Choose Magento Payments as your payment method](#set-magento-payments-as-payment-method) of choice.
 1. [Enable live payments](#enable-live-payments) for your Magento store(s).
 1. [Activate live payments](#activate-live-payments) to begin using Magento Payments in your Magento store.

 {:.bs-callout-info}
-If you have not yet configured your Magento Services in the Admin, you cannot proceed to setting up sandbox or live payments.
+If you do not configure your Magento Services in the Admin (step 1 above) you cannot set up sandbox or live payments.

 ## Onboarding flow